yifanwang97/ConvFNN/README.md

 **How to run the code:**
 First, prepare your datasets: x_train, y_train, y_train and y_test.
 Here, x is the features and y is the lables.
-The dimension of x_train and x_test should be N\\timesD, where N is the number of training/testing patterns and D is the dimension of features.
+The dimension of x_train and x_test should be $N\timesD$, where N is the number of training/testing patterns and D is the dimension of features.
-The dimension of y_train and y_test should be N\\times1, where N is the number of training/testing patterns.
+The dimension of y_train and y_test should be $\\times1$, where N is the number of training/testing patterns.
 Second, you can use the folowing command in the MatLab:
-、、、
+···
 clear
 clc
 addpath(genpath('functions'));
 load data.mat %Here is your data load param.mat test_accuracy = ConvFNN(param, x_train, x_test, y_train, y_test);
-、、、
+···

 Thanks for your attention.